Worship Ministries

 The Wolfe Trust

-The Long Beach Food Pantry has reopened on Johnson Road in the Industrial Park in Long Beach.
-We support this community ministry (sponsored by First Baptist Church in Long Beach) by a monthly offering collected on the 1st Sunday of each month.
+The Long Beach Food Pantry is on Johnson Road in the Industrial Park in Long Beach.
+We support this community ministry by a monthly offering collected on the Third Sunday of each month.

 Christmas Families